 This delicious low carb Peppermint Bark is made with sugar-free chocolate, cocoa butter, and coconut oil.
-A fun keto holiday recipe, and perfect for gift giving, and they’re dairy-free too.
+A fun and easy keto recipe and it’s dairy-free too.
 In partnership with Lily’s Sweets.

 Really, this year alone I have already made: